+'''

-./makeall clean ./makeall
+./makeall clean

+./makeall

+'''

-By default only the latest sample (with the highest number) is build.
-The ready build kernel image file should be in its subdirectory of sample/.
-If you want to build another sample after ./makeall go to its subdirectory and do make.
+By default no sample program is build.
+If you want to build a sample after ./makeall go to its subdirectory and do make.

 &lt;sup>4 For the Raspberry Pi Zero and Zero W the target RASPPI = 1 has to be configured.
 The Raspberry Pi Zero 2 W requires the target RASPPI = 3.